JoaoXavier210102/ToDoList/README.md

 ![Status Badge](http://img.shields.io/static/v1?label=STATUS&message=FINISHED&color=GREEN&style=for-the-badge)

 ## :bulb: View of the project
-Build one project complete of ToDo List, with front-end, back-end and connection database.
+Project complete of ToDo List, with front-end, back-end and connection database.
 (This app is in portuguese) Project with focused in API, bacause I wanted only experience in nodeJS.

 ## 👨‍💻 Tech Used